AQSASEHAR/Fleet-Logistics-Analytics-Platform-Using-Microsoft-Fabric/README.md

 ## Architecture

-The project follows the Medallion architecture.
+The project was implemented using Fabric notebooks for ingestion, data quality validation, transformation, Delta Lake MERGE operations, and Medallion-layer processing.
+Power BI was used for the final semantic model and dashboards.

 ### Landing Layer